Learn how to cut bias binding and how to make binding for quilts. We’ll also teach you how to sew bias binding on a quilt for a perfect quilt finish!

 Seeing that you’ve gone through the trouble of making bias binding (and not straight grain binding), I’m guessing you’ve got curves or irregular shapes to bind.

 Again, the process is pretty much the same for curves as well.
-One thing I would recommend is pinning along the curves A LOT.
+One thing I would recommend is pinning along the curves A LOT (like I did on my Christmas tree skirt you see in the picture).
 That will keep the binding in place as you sew around the curved edge.

 And that’s it!
-Now you know how to bind your quilt even if you’re dealing with curves or strange shapes.
+Now you know how to make bias binding for quilts and how to bind your quilt even if you’re dealing with curves or strange shapes.